How to treat excise goods placed in a tax warehouse, supplied from a tax warehouse or removed from a tax warehouse for VAT purposes.

 This notice has been updated to reflect the legal status of the certificate reproduced at section 7.

 1.1 Information in this notice

 This notice gives information on the VAT treatment of goods entered into, supplied within, and removed from tax warehouses in the UK, together with the treatment of supplies of services associated with those goods.

-The VAT treatment of goods acquired from countries outside the European Union (EU) and removed to home use from customs warehouses and free zones can be found in Notice 3001: Customs Special Procedures for the Union Customs Code.
+The VAT treatment of goods acquired from countries outside the UK or EU and removed to home use from customs warehouses and free zones can be found in Notice 3001: Customs Special Procedures for the Union Customs Code.

 1.2 The law covering this notice

 Article 155 of Directive 2006/112 gives member states the option of not charging VAT on supplies of goods and services whilst within warehousing regimes.
 The UK has implemented this option within section 18 of the Value Added Tax Act 1994.

 A tax warehouse is an authorised place where goods subject to Excise Duty are produced, processed, held, received or dispatched under duty suspension arrangements by an authorised warehouse keeper in the course of their business.
 They include:

 - excise warehouses